 PCIMPFLG indicates the type of match between a household-reported event and a PC-reported event.
 PCIMPFLG = 1 indicates an exact match for a specific event for a person between the PC and the HC.
 PCIMPFLG = 2 indicates not an exact match between the PC and HC for a specific person (i.e., a person's household-reported event did not have a matched counterpart in the person's corresponding PC records).
 PCIMPFLG assists analysts in determining which records have the strongest link to data reported by a pharmacy.
 It should be noted that whenever there are multiple purchases of a unique prescribed medication in a given round, MEPS did not collect information that would enable designating any single purchase as the "original" purchase at the time the prescription was first filled, and then designating other purchases as "refills."
-The user needs to keep this in mind when the purchases of a medication are referred to as "refills" in the documentation.
-Because matching was performed at a drug level as opposed to an acquisition level, the values for PCIMPFLG are either 1 or 2.
+The user needs to keep this in mind when the purchases of a unique level as opposed to an acquisition level, the values for PCIMPFLG are either 1 or 2.
 For more details on general data editing/imputation methodology, please see Section 4.0.